Covariant formulation of refracted gravity: Introduction

 In addition, the cosmological constant poses a fine-tuning problem that is theoretically challenging.
-If we associate $\Lambda$ with the ground state energy level of the vacuum in quantum field theory, its measured value, $\Lambda\sim 10^{-12}$~eV$^4$, appears to be $\sim 120$ orders of magnitude smaller than expected \cite{Weinberg+89, Padilla:2015aaa}.
-If we associate $\Lambda$ with the energy scale up to which the Standard Model of particle physics has been tested, $\sim 1$~TeV, the discrepancy reduces to $\sim 60$ orders of magnitude \cite{Joyce+15}, but it remains severe.
+If we associate $\Lambda$ with the ground state energy level of the vacuum in quantum field theory, its measured value, $\Lambda\sim 10^{-12}$~eV$^4$, appears to be $\sim 120$ orders of magnitude smaller than expected \citep{Weinberg+89, Padilla:2015aaa}.
+If we associate $\Lambda$ with the energy scale up to which the standard model of particle physics has been tested, $\sim 1$~TeV, the discrepancy reduces to $\sim 60$ orders of magnitude \citep{Joyce+15}, but it remains severe.
 The most popular solution to the $\Lambda$ problem is to suppress $\Lambda$ in the Einstein-Hilbert action and generate the accelerated expansion of the Universe with dark energy, an auxiliary scalar field with proper features.
-The specific implementation of this idea has generated a large number of different models, that may or may not modify Einstein's equations (see \cite{Peebles+03, Copeland:2006wr, Joyce+15, Amendola:2016saw} for extensive reviews).
+The specific implementation of this idea has generated a large number of different models that may or may not modify Einstein's equations \citep[see][for extensive reviews]{Peebles+03, Copeland:2006wr, Bamba:2012cp, Joyce+15, Amendola:2016saw}.

-Additionally, dark matter poses an astrophysical and an astro-particle problem.
-On the scale of galaxies, a number of issues, including the core-cusp problem in dwarf galaxies, the missing satellite problem, and the plane of satellite galaxies in the Milky Way and nearby large galaxies, are hardly explained within the CDM framework (e.g. \cite{DelPopolo+17, Kroupa2012}), and some, like the radial acceleration relation or the baryonic Tully-Fisher relation in disk galaxies, would require interactions between dark and baryonic matter that should be unrealistically fine-tuned (see, e.g. \cite{deMartino:2020gfi} for a review).
+Collisionless CDM poses additional problems on small scales: the core-cusp problem in dwarf and disk galaxies, the missing satellite problem, the too-big-to-fail problem, and the plane of satellite galaxies in the Milky Way and nearby large galaxies \citep{Salucci:2003sa, 2012MNRAS.425.2817F, Boylan-Kolchin:2011lmk, Garrison-Kimmel:2014vqa, DelPopolo+17, Kroupa2012, deMartino:2020gfi}.
+In addition, some relations, such as the radial acceleration relation or the baryonic Tully-Fisher relation in disk galaxies, would require finely tuned interactions between CDM and baryonic matter \citep{Desmond:2015nja, DiCintio:2015eeq, Desmond:2016azy}.